 There is input validation when adding a DHCP static map while static ARP is active which enforces this, and I just added input validation that will prevent you from enabling static arp if you have map entries without IP addresses, since this is not a valid configuration.

 This should all work properly now - it was broken before, just not in the way you thought.
 You either need to disable static ARP, or define IP addresses for all of your static map entries.

-#18 Updated by Bipin Chandra almost 9 years ago
+#18 Updated by Bipin Chandra about 9 years ago

 all my entries have been with ip and mac and for me if i then enable static arp, every1 is locked out so for me its become totally useless enabling it now or else no1 can communicate with the firewall, cant even laod the web gui not to mention firewall becomes unpingable even.

-#19 Updated by Jim Pingle almost 9 years ago
+#19 Updated by Jim Pingle about 9 years ago

 Then wait for the next update and try again to disable/enable the service.
 It works fine for me now in my VM setup.
 If I enable static ARP and the client doesn't have an entry, it gets nothing.
 If it has a static map entry with MAC and IP address, it works fine.

-#22 Updated by Bipin Chandra almost 9 years ago
+#22 Updated by Bipin Chandra about 9 years ago

 - File capture.pcap added